How to Sort a Table in Word

 Sorting Based on Custom Lists

 Word offers the option to sort data based on custom lists.
-This is beneficial if your data doesn’t follow a standard alphabetical or numerical order.
+This feature is beneficial if your data doesn’t follow a standard alphabetical or numerical order.
 For example, if you have a list of tasks sorted by priority (High, Medium, Low), you can customize the sort order accordingly.

 To create a custom list: